Lease to Own Solar Panels: How Does It Work in 2026?

 Typically, there is an option to take ownership of a leased system at the end of the 20-25 agreement term, at no cost to the homeowner.
 However, by this point, the homeowner has made decades of monthly payments, and the system is quite outdated.

 The decision to lease or own solar panels is more nuanced in 2026 than it has been in past years, and largely depends on your savings goals and preferences.
-Even without a federal tax credit, direct ownership often delivers the greatest return on investment over 25 years, while $0 down leases are a path to more immediate cash flow.
+Even without a federal tax credit for homeowners to claim, direct ownership often delivers the greatest return on investment over 25 years, while $0 down leases are a path to more immediate cash flow.

 Here are a few more things to consider.